kevin218/Eureka/docs/source/ecf.rst

 nplots
 ''''''
-Sets how many of each type of figure you want to make (only impacts drift correction figures 4301 and 4302).
+Sets how many integrations will be used for per-integration figures (Figs 4301 and 4302).
+Useful for in-depth diagnoses of a few integrations without making thousands of figures.
+If set to None, a plot will be made for every integration.

 vmin
 ''''